akandira/UpdateDatabase/README.md

  **requirements.txt:** file that contains dependencies for successful functioning of the application
  ## How to run
 The following assumes that you have Python 3.8.x installed on your system and have access to Jupyter Notebook.
 If not, please install a compatible environment on your system such as Anaconda and setup Jupyter Notebook.
+Additionally, the code assumes the PostgreSQL tables for Material Procurement, Ball milling, and Hot press are already present in your database.
+(If not, please use ```\i processdb.sql``` in the ```psql``` shell to import the tables from the processdb.sql file).

  Step-1 : Run below command to download all the dependent libraries to the Python environment.
  ```